kalispera/HYPE/README.md

 ### Delivery

-Delivery is the Situation when a task has been finished and transfered to "done"
+Delivery is the Situation when a task has been finished.
+When a tasks has been "delivered" it should be asynchronously communicated with the team.

+## Hype Artifacts

+### Idea Board

+The Idea board is a place where ideas are stored (zing).